Tuition and fees

-Effective July 2006, a student with in-state status for tuition purposes who exceeds 125 percent of the credit hours needed to complete his program will be assessed a tuition surcharge.
+In-state students who exceed 125 percent of the credit hours needed to complete their program will be assessed a tuition surcharge.

 Classification and credit hours

-Graduate students enrolled in nine to 15 credits during any semester are classified as full time.
+Graduate students: Graduate students enrolled in 9 to 15 credits during any semester are classified as full time.
 Tuition and fees are charged at a flat rate.
-A graduate student enrolled in more than 15 credits during any semester will be charged an overload tuition fee.
+Graduate students enrolled in more than 15 credits during any semester will be charged an overload tuition fee.